acmoles/portfolio/portfolio/projects/toucanbox.md

 ## Lessons from user testing

-Duis egestas commodo eros in efficitur.
-Nullam eu consequat leo.
-Maecenas sit amet arcu ut mauris accumsan semper.
-Integer id aliquam quam.
-Pellentesque purus libero, mollis id ante nec, euismod fermentum justo.
+Guided by the findings of the usability testing, the project team and greater organization was confident in the design direction, and identified specific opportunities to improve on the chosen design direction and the overall signup experience.
+Narrowing down.
 In dui odio, posuere eget tristique in, pellentesque nec dolor.
 Vestibulum quis metus purus.
 Fusce varius rhoncus enim sit amet semper.
 Maecenas non nunc id justo vehicula ultricies vestibulum eget ex.
 Integer mattis faucibus nunc, ut tristique magna bibendum sit amet.

 </template>